bslatner/idontknowcrapaboutlinux/cheatsheet/cheatsheet.md

 ## Install Ubuntu

-These instructions assume you're installing Ubunu 18.04 "Bionic Beaver".
+These instructions assume you're installing Ubuntu 18.04 "Bionic Beaver".

 Start by [downloading Ubuntu](https://www.ubuntu.com/download).
 In the talk, I used the desktop version, but there's no reason you can't use the server version.
+It might even be a better choice, especially if you want to focus on CLI stuff.

 Open Hyper-V and create a new VM using the ISO file you just downloaded.
 Make sure you choose "Generation 2" when prompted to "Choose the generation for the new virtual machine".
 Choose